Thetford Strafford Community Solar: The first Multi-Use Community Solar in the State Goes Live!

 While most, or possibly all, of the owners bought shares in TSCS to help reduce the world’s carbon emissions, most may also have invested to save money.
 At least one customer bought two shares specifically to be able to cover the increased power consumption of new heat pumps.
 Dori Wolfe’s company, Wolfe Energy, already renewably powered, will be heated by getting electricity from its two shares.

 Building the TSCS system engaged a number of subcontractors in Vermont and New Hampshire.
-Foremost among them was Norwich Solar Technologies, which built the TSCS array.
+Foremost among them was Norwich Solar, which built the TSCS array.
 There will also always be some maintenance to keep the array in top working order, plus the cost of insurance and taxes are the reasons why 15% of the power produced is sold to the Town of Thetford.

 The organization is not the only thing novel about the installation.
 It does not have a fence to keep animals out.
 This is because the land is home to deer migration.
 There is technology making the fences unnecessary; one way to do this is to put a fabric coating on wires that make the array code-compliant in lieu of a fence.
 The absence of fences means that wildlife living patterns are not disrupted.